pramnora/qb64/README.md

 * QB64 example codes/programs; all of which you can freely download, and, practice studying/learning from.

 Too, I've included...
-* Some explanations: Old BASIC/Modern BASIC
+* Some explanations: Comparing different BASIC versions
 * Further Links

 -----